 Pacific Dental Services And American Diabetes Association Partner To Increase Awareness Of The Link Between Oral Health And Diabetes

-ARLINGTON, Va., Nov.
-18, 2021 /PRNewswire/ -- Today, the American Diabetes Association ® (ADA) announced a new partnership with Pacific Dental Services ® (PDS), a leading dental support organization, to increase awareness of the link between periodontal disease and diabetes, and how oral health providers can assist patients in preventing and managing this chronic health condition.
-The timing of this announcement coincides with American Diabetes Month™, a month-long campaign that recognizes all forms of the disease-including Type 1, Type 2, gestational diabetes and prediabetes-along with the millions of Americans living with diabetes today and those who remain undiagnosed.
+IRVINE, Calif., Nov.
+18, 2021 /PRNewswire/ -- Leading dental support organization Pacific Dental Services ® (PDS) has announced a new partnership with the American Diabetes Association ® to increase awareness of the link between periodontal disease and diabetes, and how oral health providers can assist patients in preventing and managing this chronic health condition.
+The timing of this announcement coincides with American Diabetes Month™, a month-long campaign that recognizes all forms of the disease - including Type 1, Type 2, gestational diabetes and prediabetes - along with the millions of Americans living with diabetes today and those who remain undiagnosed.

 According to the American Academy of Periodontology, people with diabetes are more likely to have periodontal disease than people without diabetes, probably because people with diabetes are more susceptible to contracting infections.
 In fact, periodontal disease is often considered a complication of diabetes.